Galileo88/Galileos-Planet-Pack/README.md

 2. GPP\GPP_Configs\GPP_Scatterer.cfg for the Scatterer_sunflare{} nodes where the custom sunflare images are tuned.

 **Recommended mods with support for or by GPP**
   * Environmental Visual Enhancements - min-version: 1.2-2
   * Scatterer - min-version: 0.0300
   * TextureReplacer
   * Distant Object Enhancements
   * PlanetShine
   * JX2 Large Antenna
   * Kerbalism
   * Strategia
   * RemoteTech
   * MechJeb
   * Research Bodies
   * Waypoint Manager
   * Decal Stickers
   * USI Constellation

 # Changelog:
-## v1.2.1
+## v1.2.3

-* Directory has changed

-  * Scatterer is now a Module Manager config

-  * EVE (GPP_Clouds) is now a module Manager config

-* Refactored CommNet Antenna Power and DSN Power patches when using a scaled system to pull scale factor directly Sigma Dimensions 'Rescale' key.

-* Fixed strange effect on gas giants caused by scatterer
+* Fixed strange effect on gas giants caused by scatterer **FOR REAL THIS TIME!**

-* Made clouds a little brighter and more opaque

-* Strategia config no longer deletes stock strategies

-* Time warp limits adjusted for quicker timewarps in lower orbits.

-* Added Kopernicus ring shader support
+* Gael has properly colored desert area

+* Fixed duplicate flag issue in main menu

+* Added to rescale cfgs code that should increase the resolution of the cloud layers in scaled systems

+* Added to rescale code that multiplies the antenna power values by a factor of the rescale value

 ## Known Issues